 • Medicare coinsurance and copays

-QMB is the strongest protection available: if you’re enrolled in QMB, healthcare providers who accept Medicare cannot bill you for Medicare cost-sharing at all — it’s illegal for them to do so, and if they try, you have the right to refuse payment.
+QMB is the strongest protection available: if you’re enrolled in QMB, healthcare providers who accept Medicare cannot bill you for Medicare cost-sharing at all — it’s illegal for them to do so under federal law, and if they try, you have the right to refuse payment.
+(See the billing-protection section below for what to do if you’re billed in error.)

 2. Specified Low-Income Medicare Beneficiary (SLMB) Program

-The SLMB program covers your Medicare Part B premium ($185/month in 2025) but not other cost-sharing like deductibles and copays.
+The SLMB program covers your Medicare Part B premium ($202.90/month in 2026) but not other cost-sharing like deductibles and copays.

 3. Qualifying Individual (QI) Program

-The QI program also covers the Medicare Part B premium only, at the same level as SLMB.
-The difference is funding: QI funding is limited and is given out on a first-come, first-served basis each year.
-If funding runs out before you apply, you’d need to wait until the following year.
+The QI program also covers the Medicare Part B premium only, at roughly the same benefit level as SLMB.
+The difference is funding: QI is paid from a capped annual block grant and is given out on a first-come, first-served basis each year.
+If a state’s funding runs out before you apply, you may have to wait until the following year — and you cannot have QI at the same time as full Medicaid.

 Apply early in the calendar year to maximize your chance of receiving QI benefits.